 In this article, we will try to explain the concept of a Consent Solution, within our platform and how it should set up.

-A Consent Solution should be viewed as a container, which can hold domains, templates, and languages.
+A Consent Solution should be viewed as a container, which can hold domains, templates (predefined pop-up designs), and languages.

 You have 3 different types of domains for a Consent Solution, which are the following: